IsaiahPressman/kaggle-lux-2024/write-up.md

 2. I wanted to get better at Rust, and learn how to run Rust code from Python.
 3. I had much less time to spend than in previous competitions, so I needed to be efficient in the code that I wrote.

-Considering the first two factors, the solution was obvious, if a bit daunting at first: I would to rewrite the environment, plus all feature engineering, in Rust.
+Considering the first two factors, the solution was obvious, if a bit daunting at first: I would rewrite the environment and perform all feature engineering in Rust.
 Additionally, to address the time constraints, I planned to write all the involved/difficult code using a rigorous test-driven approach, so that I would hopefully spend as little of my time as possible bug-hunting.

 The final system consisted of three main components: the rules engine rewritten in Rust, the feature engineering code also in Rust, and the model and reinforcement learning code, written in Python.